Mike Smith (record producer): Career

 Smith's duo Smith and Hay released the album The Whoodlum Ball with DJ Whoo Kid on May 11, 2018.
 The week of May 26, 2018, this album hit number 1 on the Billboard Heatseekers Chart, Number 9 on the Billboard Rap Album Chart, Number 11 on the Billboard Independent Album Chart, Number 16 on the Billboard Digital Album Chart, Number 54 on the Billboard Album Chart, and Number 156 on the Billboard 200 Chart.

-On September 15, Mike Smith peaked at number 5 on the Billboard Charts with the single "Beautiful Day".
+On September 15, Smith peaked at number 5 on the Billboard Charts with the single "Beautiful Day".

 On December 15, 2018, Billboard 's Year End Charts were released.
-Mike Smith's single "Beautiful Day" was the 33rd biggest song of the year on the Billboard Christian Streaming Year End Chart.
+Smith's single "Beautiful Day" was the 33rd biggest song of the year on the Billboard Christian Streaming Year End Chart.

 In 2019, Smith was one of the producers of Juicy J's moderate hit "Don't You Wanna".
 On July 15 Jazz Part Two was released and hit No. 1 on the Billboard Contemporary Jazz Charts.
 On July 26, Smith released Follow the Leader, a cover of Eric B. & Rakim's album in the style of jazz with Jonathan Hay and Benny Reid that hit No. 1 on the Billboard Jazz Charts and was up for Grammy consideration.

 On January 17, 2020, Smith released the album "Somewhere In The Middle".
 On March 14, 2020, the first single "Hardworking Man" from the album "Somewhere In The Middle" hit number 25 on the Billboard Rock Chart.

 On January 26, 2021, Smith became a brand ambassador for AMS Neve helping to promote the brand new Neve 8424 console.

 On April 1, 2022, Smith's song "Hardworking Man" was recreated by Snoop Dogg, Billy Ray Cyrus, and the Avila Brothers and renamed "A Hard Working Man".
 Mike is listed as a co writer on the song.

-On July 10, 2022, it was announced that Mike Smith and RZA would be Executive Producers of the feature film "Nyctophia" and Smith and RZA's production company Razor Sharp would be one of the Producers of the film as well.
-Smith would be Music Supervisor of the film as well.
+On July 10, 2022, it was announced that Smith and RZA would be executive producers of the feature film Nyctophia, and Smith would be music supervisor as well.

-On October 6, 2022, Smith's song "A Hard Working Man" a song he co wrote with Snoop Dogg, Billy Ray Cyrus, and The Avila Brothers was featured on Thursday Night NFL Primetime.
-On October 24, 2022 “A Hard Working Man” was featured in the CBS Sports Special Highlighting the League’s Tight Ends, on Sunday, as the lyrics celebrate the grind, toughness and grit that the Tight End offers their team.
+On October 6, 2022, Smith's song "A Hard Working Man", a song he co wrote with Snoop Dogg, Billy Ray Cyrus, and the Avila Brothers was featured on Thursday Night NFL Primetime.
+On October 24, 2022 “A Hard Working Man” was featured in the CBS Sports Special Highlighting the League’s Tight Ends, on Sunday, as the lyrics celebrate the grind, toughness and grit that the tight end offers their team.

-On December 15, 2022, it was announced that Mike Smith’s SMH Records has signed a production deal with Island of Misfits Media to create the new animated series “Death Travelers".
+On December 15, 2022, it was announced that Smith’s SMH Records signed a production deal with Island of Misfits Media to create the animated series “Death Travelers".